-Courses offered within Science for Semester 1, AY2023/2024
+Courses offered within Science for Semester 1, AY2023/24

 Under the current guidelines, all our teaching venues will be operating at their full capacities.
-In terms of teaching, learning and assessments, all have been reverted to normal.

 Do note that some large classes may adopt blended learning for their lectures, but tutorials and seminars may still be conducted in-person.
-Hence, please check the details from NUSMods and Canvas when the timetable is expected to be released in late June 2023.
+Hence, please check the details from NUSMods and Canvas.

-We look forward to welcoming you back in the new academic year.
+We look forward to seeing you in the academic year, AY2023/2024.